France Just Banned All Plastic Cups, Plates & Cutlery

 According to The AP, ecologists wanted the ban to take effect as early as 2017, but it was postponed due to criticism that said the measure was "anti-social" and hurt families that struggle financially and use disposable tableware frequently.

 Opponents argue that the ban violates European Union rules on free movement of goods.
-Pack2Go Europe, a Brussels-based organization that represents European packaging manufacturers, is urging the European Commission to take legal action.
+Pack2Go Europe, a Brussels-based organisation that represents European packaging manufacturers, is urging the European Commission to take legal action.

 The Associated Press reports that with a controversial new measure, France just became the first country to ban to use of plastic cups, plates, and cutlery.